18 Data to constrain process model

 mutate(stemDiameter = as.numeric(stemDiameter))

 Calculate the biomass of each tree in the table.
-This assumes that standing dead trees have the same carbon as a live tree (which is an incorrect assumption).
+This assumes that standing dead trees have the same carbon content as live trees (which is incorrect).

 tree_dead_carbon <- combined_table_dead_tower |>